 To get started, check out this guide: 13 Asian American Influencers to Follow on Instagram.

-After you diversify your company’s social media feed (idea #10 above), be sure to also amplify AAPI voices to your audiences.
+After you diversify your company’s social media feed (idea #10 above), be sure to also amplify Asian American & Pacific Islander voices to your audiences.

 Honor Asian American and Pacific Islander history during the month of May with a meaningful virtual experience.
-This session – brand new for 2023 – shares the history of Asian Americans from the 1800s to the present day, including leaders like Fred Korematsu and Bhagat Singh Thind.
+This session shares the history of Asian Americans from the 1800s to the present day, including leaders like Fred Korematsu and Bhagat Singh Thind.

 Take a virtual field trip to San Francisco’s Chinatown, learn how Asian Americans have impacted every aspect of American life, and connect with your team.

-For more ideas on how to honor AAPI History Month at work, watch the short video below!
+For more ideas on how to honor AAPI Heritage Month at work, watch the short video below!